wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/debugging.md

 - All debug configurations open a new `[Extension Development Host]` VS Code instance where **only** the `wgsl-analyzer` extension being debugged is enabled.
-- To activate the extension you need to open any WGSL project folder in `[Extension Development Host]`.
+- To activate the extension you need to open any WESL project's folder in `[Extension Development Host]`.

 ## Debug TypeScript VS Code extension